 The NAPC was founded in 1983 in response to amendments to the National Historic Preservation Act of 1966.
 These amendments provided financial assistance to local governments that met requirements of the Certified Local Government program, including the establishment of a local preservation ordinance and commission.
 NAPC provides a forum for commissions to discuss mutual problems and to serve as a national voice representing the particular needs of commissions.

 The National Trust for Historic Preservation is focused on saving America’s historic places.
 They take direct action to preserve historic buildings and sites when they are threatened.
 They advocate on Capitol Hill, in statehouses and in town halls nationwide for legislation that protects historic properties.
 The National Trust for Historic Preservation is a private 501(c)(3) not-for-profit organization.
+They also maintain a Facebook page.

 The NTHP also provides preservation grants to local governments, such as the one awarded to the McHenry County Historic Preservation Commission to create and publish our Historic Resources Guide in 2011.